-Individuals who use the services of the Middle Peninsula-Northern Neck Community Services Board (MPNNCSB) have certain rights that are described in the Rules and Regulations to Assure the Rights of Individuals Receiving Services from Providers Licensed, Funded, or Operated by the Department of Mental Health, Mental Retardation and Substance Abuse Services (hereafter called Community Regulations).
-If you have questions about your rights, you may call the MPNNCSB Quality Assurance Office at 804-758-5314.
+Individuals who receive services from the Middle Peninsula-Northern Neck Community Services Board (MP-NN CSB) have certain rights as described in the Human Rights Regulations for Individuals Receiving Services from Providers Licensed, Funded, or Operated by the Department of Behavioral Health and Developmental Services.
+For a full review of your Human Rights, please use the following link: https://law.lis.virginia.gov/admincode/title12/agency35/chapter115/

-The following will provide a summary of your rights:
+Please review below for a summary of your rights:

 - Right to Notification